Introduction to Redberry: a computer algebra system designed for tensor manipulation: Selected physical applications

 where $\Gamma^\mu_{\alpha\gamma}$ is a Christoffel symbol and $\omega_{\mu i}{}^j$ is a connection on the principal bundle.
 Commuting covariant derivatives it is always possible to make tensors K, S, W, N, M symmetric in the Greek indexes and we shall assume this condition in the further reading.

-It also required to introduce the following quantities:
+It is also required to introduce the following quantities:

 where \(n_\mu\) is a unit vector.
-The second equation defines tensor \((Kn)^{-1}\) inverse to tensor \(Kn\), which is an input tensor for the algorithm\footnote{Redberry also provides facilities to find out the inverse tensor from the given equation.
-See \inlinecode{cc.redberry.physics.utils.InverseTensor} class for examples.}.
+The second equation defines tensor \((Kn)^{-1}\) inverse to tensor \(Kn\), which is an input tensor for the algorithm\footnote{Redberry also provides facilities to find out the inverse tensor from the given equation: see examples on \href{http://redberry.cc/documentation:ref:reduce}{Redberry website}.}.
 The other required input is a curvature tensor with respect to the principal bundle:

 Given a set of tensors $K$, $W$, $M$, $(Kn)^{-1}$ and $F$ as input data, Redberry allows to calculate counterterms for the general second and fourth order operators of the following form

 Let us illustrate the usage by the particular examples.